vorpaljs/bash-parser/documents/ast.md

 > The `loc.start` property contains the index of the character in the Word text where the substitution starts.
 The `loc.end` property contains the index where it the ends.

+> TODO: add some details on special parameters and kinds

 ```js
 {
 	type: 'ParameterExpansion',